Instapage ReviewStarting at $149/mo

 - robust landing page builder

 The reason why we call Instapage a robust landing page builder is due to two primary reasons.

 Reason 1: It’s not the cheapest landing page software out there and that’s ok

 There are lots of landing page softwares out there on the market and Instapage is certainly not the cheapest.
-They only have two plans right now:
+They have 3 plans right now:

 Reason 2: Instapage Has A Robust A/B Testing System Separating It From The Rest Of The Competition

 The second reason why Instapage is preferred to run a lot of landing page experiments is the fact that it allows you to run experiments that are structured, well-defined and the ability to tweak every little thing possible.

 If you are going with the converting plan then they allow you to deploy a whole new version of your page based on certain UTM parameters which can help improve the conversion rate when running Google ads targeting multiple keywords or locations.

 The builder also comes with a built-in heat map but no session recording.
 The Instapage heat map is a great tool to quickly identify some of the areas where your visitors are concentrating the most and optimize further.